Northern front of the Russian invasion of Ukraine: Russian advance on Kyiv

-Russian forces trying to capture Kyiv sent a probative spearhead on 24 February south from Belarus along the west bank of the Dnipro River, apparently to encircle the city from the west, but it pulled back by 7 April to resupply and redeploy to the southeastern front.
-It was supported by two separate axes of attack from Russia along the east bank of the Dnipro: the western at Chernihiv, and the eastern at Sumy.
-These were likely intended to encircle Kyiv from the northeast and east.
+Russian forces trying to capture Kyiv advanced south towards the city from Belarus on 24 February, reportedly in an attempt encircle the city from the west.
+Two supporting axes of attack from Russia through the Chernihiv region and Sumy region were intended to encircle Kyiv from the northeast and east, respectively.

 The attack force reached the Chernobyl Exclusion Zone and captured the Chernobyl Nuclear Power Plant and the ghost city of Pripyat.
-Following their breakthrough at Chernobyl, Russian forces were held at Ivankiv, a northern suburb of Kyiv.
+Russian vehicles had also broke through the border checkpoint at Vilcha by noon.
+Following their breakthrough at Chernobyl, Russian forces were held at Ivankiv, a key town between the border and Kyiv.
 United States Secretary of Defense Lloyd Austin revealed that some Russian mechanized infantry units had advanced to within 20 mi of Kyiv on the first day of the offensive.

+In the morning of 25 February, Ukraine's military said its airborne forces were fighting near the settlements of Dymer and Ivankiv, where a large amount of Russian armored vehicles had advanced.
+The Ukrainian forces destroyed a bridge over the Teteriv River at Ivankiv, claiming to have halted the Russian columns, though it was soon reported that 80 Russian vehicles were moving through Dymer and the neighboring village of Katiuzhanka.

+On the morning of 27 February, a large convoy of Russian vehicles more than 3 miles long was seen on satellite images on a road near Ivankiv heading towards Kyiv.
+By 28 February, the convoy had grown to around 64 km long.

 The Russian advance was greatly hindered by logistical difficulties, partially caused by the Belarusian opposition, as dissident railway workers, hackers and security forces disrupted railway lines in Belarus.
 This operation, known as the 2022 rail war in Belarus, was mainly organized by individuals and three larger networks known as "Bypol", the "Community of Railway Workers", and the "Cyber Partisans".